Mexican Corn Chicken Chowder

 - Tortilla chips

 Melt butter in olive oil over medium high heat in a large Dutch oven/soup pot.
-Add chicken, onions and jalapenos and sauté for 3 minutes.
+Add chicken, onions, jalapenos and all seasonings and sauté for 3 minutes.

 Add bell peppers, garlic, and flour.
 Cook, stirring constantly, for 2 minutes.